 - Reduce payments on nondischargeable debt.
 Although some debts are not dischargeable (i.e. student loans, certain taxes), Chapter 13 gives you a chance to stretch repayment of those debts over time.

 - Don’t deal with creditors.
 Your payments are made directly to the trustee, who in turn pays your creditors; you do not have to deal directly with creditors.

 - Strip off a second mortgage lien.
 If the second mortgage on your home is entirely “under water,” Chapter 13 allows for striping off the second mortgage lien and repaying the debt like any other unsecured debt.

-Similar to Chapter 13, Chapter 12 helps farmers and fisherman take advantage of bankruptcy protection by using a repayment plan.
+Similar to Chapter 13, Chapter 12 helps farmers and fishermen take advantage of bankruptcy protection by using a repayment plan.

 Helping individuals and families get a fresh financial start is our area of expertise.
-Contact our experienced PA bankruptcy law firm today to discuss your case.
+Contact our experienced Pennsylvania bankruptcy law firm today to discuss your case.
 Our three offices are conveniently located in Lancaster, Malvern and Wyomissing.
-Contact Case & DiGiamberardino P.C. by 610.372.9900 or online.
+Contact Case & DiGiamberardino, P.C., at 610-936-6650 or online.